"Newer" ain't always "better."

 I had such mixed feelings when I handed over the keys to the Yamaha because the bike is so utterly adept.
 It did everything I asked without a word of complaint and the faults I found were unbelievably minor.
 Why then do I feel so underwhelmed?

-At one point while riding the FJR, I remember feeling a warm security like the stability of an index bond fund.
+At one point while riding the FJR, I remember feeling a warm security like the stability of a bond index fund.
 I was inspired to freshen up my home’s backup generator (also a Yamaha product), faithfully cleaning the carburetor, before the next power outage.
 The FJR’s practicality encourages such responsibility.
 The bikes that make my heart go pitter-pat are bitchy, cantankerous machines that floor me with their looks and voices.
 They have powerplants that are so lively and quirky that riders often tend to personify them.
 The FJR, on the other hand, removes so many of the small hardships of motorcycling that it seems to strip motorcycling of its inherent danger and inconvenience.

 One of the reasons I admire my wife is that she’s often able to look objectively at situations in a way I cannot.
 Mrs. Lemmy usually displays good judgment, and she also spent lots of time on the back of this bike, so I’m going to copy her notes on the bike verbatim.